Russian officials rattled by breach at rocket plant

 "It showed a complete inability to protect anything whatsoever," the official told Izvestia.
 Space agency Roskosmos declined comment on the incident when reached by Reuters.

-Rogozin, Moscow's former NATO envoy appointed to oversee the defense and space sectors this month, also criticised Roskosmos for a string of recent botched launches.
+Rogozin, Moscow's former NATO envoy appointed to oversee the defence and space sectors this month, also criticised Roskosmos for a string of recent botched launches.

 "We must take urgent steps to restore order in this sphere," he said, ordering Roskosmos to present a report explaining the underlining causes of the failures by the end of January.